 Inflammatory bowel disease (IBD) is a chronic relapsing inflammatory disease of the gastrointestinal tract, which includes ulcerative colitis (UC) and Crohn’s disease (CD).
 Increasing evidence indicates that IBD results from an abnormal mucosal immune system triggered by environmental factors[1,2].

-Various environmental factors such as environmental pollution, smoking, stress and foods[3-6] are thought to induce or aggravate IBD.
+Various environmental factors, such as environmental pollution, smoking, stress and foods[3-6], are thought to induce or aggravate IBD.
 Of these factors, diet is considered to contribute to the course of IBD[7].
 A multicenter case-control study in Japan found that sweets, fats, including monounsaturated and polyunsaturated fatty acids, soil, fish and shellfish were positively associated with IBD risk[8].
 Another study showed that increased consumption of alcohol or red meat was associated with an increased probability of relapse in UC patients[9].
 Two large prospective cohort studies in Japan and Europe verified that high consumption of n-6 polyunsaturated fatty acids may aggravate IBD by altering the fatty acid composition of the cell membrane and immunomodulating leukotrienes and prostaglandins[10,11].
 Studies have shown that food intolerance may be involved in this process[12].
 Some food antigens are thought to be involved in the formation and development of human chronic intestinal inflammatory diseases in genetically susceptible patients[13,14].

 Food allergy and food intolerance are two types of adverse reactions to food.
 Food allergy is typically mediated by immunoglobulin E (IgE) antibodies, which produce an immediate and sometimes life-threatening response, the most well-known being type 1 food allergy to peanuts or shellfish.
 The immune system mounts an attack against normally harmless food ingredients.
 In contrast, food intolerance is mediated by immunoglobulin G (IgG) antibodies, and the underlying mechanism may be the stimulation of neutrophils or other cells in the innate immune system, creating a complex clinical course.
 Food intolerance significantly contributes to IBD patients’ symptoms.
 The advantages of removing certain foods from the daily diet have been a focus in recent studies[15-17].
-It is considered that classic food intolerance is caused by food allergies based on IgE-mediated antibody responses; however, immediate allergic reactions are rare in IBD[18,19].
+It is thought that classic food intolerance is caused by food allergies based on IgE-mediated antibody responses; however, immediate allergic reactions are rare in IBD[18,19].
 Therefore, a delayed immune response mediated by IgG antibodies following exposure to a particular antigen may account for adverse food reactions in IBD[20].
 However, this mechanism is debatable, as some studies found that food IgG antibodies can be expressed in healthy individuals[21-26].
-The purpose of this study was to analyze the levels of IgG and IgE antibodies against food antigens in IBD patients and determine their clinical value in the pathogenesis of IBD.
+The purpose of this study was to analyze the levels of IgG and IgE antibodies against food antigens in IBD patients and determine their clinical value in IBD pathogenesis.

 MATERIALS AND METHODS